BeratTezer/Robot-Modelling/README.md

         - Robot independent Gazebo plugins for sensors, motor and dynamic reconfigurable components.
         * "sudo apt-get install ros-melodic-gazebo-ros-control"
         - Controllers to communicate between ROS and Gazebo.
-        * "sudo apt-get install ros-melodic-teleop-twist-keboard"
+        * "sudo apt-get install ros-melodic-teleop-twist-keyboard"
         - Package for controlling the robot by using keyboard keys.
 2. Create the Workspace and Catkin package.
     - "mkdir -p ~/robot_four/src"